 If the lease is registered - and most are in Alderley Edge - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I purchased a basement flat in Alderley Edge, conveyancing having been completed 8 years ago.
 How much will my lease extension cost?
 Similar properties in Alderley Edge with a long lease are worth £191,000.
 The ground rent is £55 invoiced annually.
 The lease expires on 21st October 2075

 You have 53 years left to run the likely cost is going to range between £27,600 and £31,800 as well as professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.